cisagov/get.gov/pages/help/help_enterprise-mode_roles-permissions.md

 1. Sign in to the [.gov registrar](https://manage.get.gov/) using your Login.gov account.
 2. Click the “Members” link in the top navigation bar.
 3. Find the user and click the “Manage” link to view their profile.
-4. On the user profile page, scroll down to “Domain assignments.”
+On the user profile page, scroll down to “Domain assignments.”
-5. Click the “Edit domain assignments” button.
+4. Click the “Edit domain assignments” button.
 You’ll see all the domains for your organization.
-6. Select the domains you want to assign to the member.
-7. Click “Review” to see a summary of your changes.
+5. Select the domains you want to assign to the member.
+Click “Review” to see a summary of changes.
-8. If everything looks good, click “Apply changes.”
+6. If everything looks good, click “Apply changes.”

 All domains must have at least one domain manager.
 If the user is the only manager for a domain, you won’t be able to unassign them from that domain.
 Assign another domain manager first before unassigning the original domain manager.